pataniqa/web-testing-examples/README.md

 Tools for writing REST APIs make it easy to do HTTP calls and provide ways of writing assertions about JSON or XML documents.

-The [rest-assured](https://code.google.com/p/rest-assured/) tool you have already identified looks pretty good tool to do this kind of thing.
+The [rest-assured](https://code.google.com/p/rest-assured/) tool looks pretty good tool to do this kind of thing.
 [Rest-Driver](https://github.com/rest-driver/rest-driver) developed by Nokia Music or [RESTFuse](http://developer.eclipsesource.com/restfuse/) do similar things.
 There are several blog posts about how to test REST APIs with Spock or Cumcumber-JVM.
 They use tools such as [JsonAssert](https://github.com/skyscreamer/JSONassert) although only solves part of the problem.

 ## Testing web pages